RedHatProductSecurity/osidb/collectors/framework/README.md

 Then, you need to register your Django application to `INSTALLED_APPS` in [settings](../../config/settings.py).
 Compose your OSIDB instance down and start again so the Celery hosts are up-to-date.
 Now you should see a new collector status being reported when running

+To enable logs, you need to register new logger for the Collector in [settings](../../config/settings.py) under the `LOGGING`.

 ```bash
 # provide credentials and optionally set URL and port appropriately